Authored by the expert who managed and guided the team behind the Japan Property Pack

 Could property prices jump again in Nagoya as of 2026?

-The single biggest demand-side trigger that could drive prices higher in Nagoya would be a pause or reversal in BOJ rate hikes, which would restore some mortgage affordability and bring hesitant buyers back into the market.
+The single biggest trigger that could push Nagoya prices higher again would be a pause or slowdown in Bank of Japan rate hikes, because that would immediately loosen borrowing power and pull more buyers back into the market, especially for newer condos in central wards where demand already outstrips supply.

 Please also note that we regularly publish and update real estate price forecasts for Nagoya here.